 The certified public accountants (CPAs) at Diener & Associates help government contractors with the request for equitable adjustment process, which must be based upon one of the Federal Acquisition Regulation (FAR) provisions.
-If your organization has performed work for the government that is outside of the established contract, then you may be entitled to fair compensation for the work and resources through a request for equitable adjustment.
+If your organization has performed work for the government that is outside the established contract, then you may be entitled to fair compensation for the work and resources through a request for equitable adjustment.

 What Is A Request For Equitable Adjustment?

 A request for equitable adjustment (REA) is submitted by the government contractor when they perform services or supply goods that were not included in the original contract.
-The additional work outside of the contract requirements requires labor, time and resources on behalf of the contractor, and the REA is submitted to seek fair compensation for the additional work.
+The additional work outside the contract requirements requires labor, time and resources on behalf of the contractor, and the REA is submitted to seek fair compensation for the additional work.
 If a request for equitable adjustment is denied, then the contractor can submit a claim.

 Things To Know About Requests For Equitable Adjustment